-- 220 In this study, a data-driven machine learning approach is applied to produce a spatially-complete PBLH dataset.
+In this study, a data-driven machine learning approach is applied to produce a spatially complete PBLH dataset.
 In recent years, atmospheric scientists have applied different machine learning approaches to successfully address various atmospheric problems.
-For example, Jiang and Zhao (2022) applied a machine learning algorithm to calculate the PBLH from the GPS radio occultation data and investigated the seasonal variation of PBLH at multiple stations.
-Here, we also use a machine learning approach to estimate the PBLH at the locations where no AMDAR PBLH data are available in the CONUS. - 225 The observational dataset consists of AMDAR PBLH at 1300-1400 LST from 2005 to 2019 after filtering are shown in Fig. 2.
+For example, Jiang and Zhao (2022) applied a machine learning algorithm to calculate the PBLH from GPS radio occultation data and investigated the seasonal variation in the PBLH at multiple stations.
+Here, we also use a machine learning approach to estimate the PBLH at the locations where no AMDAR PBLH data are available in the CONUS.

+The observational dataset, consisting of the AMDAR PBLH from 13:00 to 14:00 LST from 2005 to 2019 after filtering, is shown in Fig. 2.
 Predictors were sampled spatially and/or temporally from ERA5 and geographical datasets.
-A data-driven, non-parametric model is trained to minimize the difference between model prediction and observational data, as indicated by Eq.
-2
+A data-driven, nonparametric model is trained to minimize the difference between model prediction and observational data, as indicated by Eq.
+(2):